Roy-lab/Muscari/README.md

 You can also find the example files for each requirement at **sample_data** direcotry.
 <br><br>

-### Requirement 1: Species tree (text file)
+* **Requirement 1: Species tree (text file)** <br>
 Species tree should be prepared as a text file consist of 3 columns (tab delimited).
 Each row is explaining the relationship of a parent node and a child node. *e.g.*, if species "**osa**" and "**zma**" are 2 children of ancestral node "**Anc5**", this relationship could be expressed as like below:
 ```
 osa (TAB) left (TAB) Anc5
 zma (TAB) rigth (TAB) Anc5
 ```
-One parental node always have 2 children nodes (left and right).
+&nbsp;&nbsp;One parental node always have 2 children nodes (left and right).
 The left/right children nodes will be dealt as equivalent, i.e. there is no order between children nodes.
 An ancestral node could be a child of another superordinate ancestral node. *e.g.*
 ```
 stu (TAB) left (TAB) Anc3
 Anc4 (TAB) right (TAB) Anc3